 If they know how nervous you are, then they may be more likely not to share when otherwise they might be tempted.

-The language of secrets should be clear, concise, and everyone involved should be aware of any consequences that might take place if it were to be revealed to others.
+The language of secrets should be clear, concise, and everyone involved should be aware of any consequences that might take place if they were to be revealed to others.

 A comprehensive evaluation of approximately 10,000 survey results by Columbia University revealed that most people who are forced to conceal information either against their will or voluntarily would experience significant instances of intrusive thoughts about those hidden facts.